blucz/beprepared/README.md

 give up. beprepared is designed to improve every stage of that process by making the data preparation process as efficient as possible.

+## Installation

+beprepared is available on PyPI, and can be installed using pip:

+    $ pip install beprepared

 ## Quick Example

 Install beprepared using poetry, then define a simple workflow like this: